-In OECD's Guideline, multinational corporation is defined as 'these enterprises operate in all sectors of the economy.
+In the Organisation for Economic Co-operation and Development's (OECD) Guideline, multinational corporation is characterised as 'these enterprises operate in all sectors of the economy.
 They usually comprise companies or other entities established in more than one country and so linked that they may co-ordinate their operations in various ways.
-While one or more of these entities may be able to exercise a significant influence over the activities of others, their degree of autonomy within the enterprise may vary widely
+While one or more of these entities may be able to exercise a significant influence over the activities of others, their degree of autonomy within the enterprise may vary widely from one multinational enterprise to another.
+Ownership may be private, State or mixed.'8 Based on this definition, Muzzafer Eroglu outlines the main features of a multinational corporation as that: